 The Journal clearly and intelligibly explains the ideas and methods to solve control problems based on modern modeling approaches under a variable environment, incomplete or limited information, conflicting goals, and weakly structured and multiple objectives.
 These problems are commonly encountered in the real world.

-The journal focuses on system analysis and general-system mechanisms of large-scale objects’ operation, theory and techniques of choice and decision-making in complex systems, expert judgments and data analysis, large-scale system models, applied mathematical control models of various systems, prediction techniques and models, applied models and methods of management in organizations and economy, cash flow analysis models and techniques, and the problems of national and regional administration.
+The Journal focuses on systems analysis and general-system operation mechanisms of large-scale objects, theory and techniques of choice and decision-making in complex systems, expertise and data analysis, large-scale system models, applied mathematical control models of various systems, prediction techniques and models, applied models and methods of management in organizations and economy, and the problems of national and regional administration.

-The difference from similar journals consists of uniformity scope of modern control sciences problems, interdisciplinary approach and making an emphasis on analysis of possibilities to put into practice published scientific results.
+Compared to similar journals of the field, Control Sciences is remarkable for a uniform scope of modern control problems, an interdisciplinary approach, and an emphasis on the potential applicability of scientific results.

 - Systems Analysis